Historical and present-day Scots and Scottish English corpora

 Corpora Under Construction

-- The FITS project (From Inglis to Scots) will culminate in Spring 2018 with the publication of an online corpus of spelling-sound correspondences for every form of every item of Germanic origin in the LAOS corpus.
+- The FITS project (From Inglis to Scots) is in the final stages of completion and is intended to become an online corpus of spelling-sound correspondences for every form of every item of Germanic origin in the LAOS corpus.
 (The LAOS corpus is described in the ‘Historical Scots’ list above.)
 The FITS corpus will examine the impressive range of spelling variants and explicate in unprecedented detail the historical development of each one of these form from its pre-Scots etymon.

 - A Corpus of Nineteenth-century Scottish Correspondence aims to be a 500,000-word corpus of diplomatically-transcribed private and business letters.